MAmmerlaan/PowerShellHue/README.md

 1. Unzip the files to your local drive.

+2. To run MySQL queries from PowerShell to the db, you need a Powershell Connector.
+Download and install it from http://dev.mysql.com/downloads/connector/net/

-2. Populate the database with the right tables, run docs/powershellhue.sql against your MySQL db.
+3. Populate the database with the right tables, run docs/powershellhue.sql against your MySQL db.

-3. Setup a scheduled task (trigger 'On system startup') for starting the powershell scripts.
+4. Setup a scheduled task (trigger 'On system startup') for starting the powershell scripts.
 You can use docs/StartPhilpsHue_v2.xml as an example.
 Mind the absolute path of your files.

-4. Setup the following parameters in the variables file.
+5. Setup the following parameters in the variables file.

 	- $user, $password, $database = details MySQL in your local WAMP stack.
 	- $bridgeIP use this URL to retrieve Bridge IP adres : https://www.meethue.com/api/nupnp